Peoria, IL Truck Accident Lawyer

 The Difference Between a Truck Accident and a Crash

-Our truck accident lawyers assert that accidents involving semi-trucks should really be referred to as crashes or collisions instead.
-Semi-truck crashes or collisions often involve drivers who ignore potential hazards or break laws.
+Accidents involving semi-trucks should really be referred to as crashes or collisions instead.
+Semi-truck crashes or collisions often involve drivers who ignore hazards or break laws.
 In some cases, they may involve defective vehicle parts as well.
-The word “accident” implies that nobody, in particular, was at fault for the wreck.
+The word “accident” implies that nobody in particular was at fault for the wreck.

 Large Truck Operating Complexities Put Motorists at Risk